Does your dog have an upset stomach? Dogs normally eat grass to clean out their system. This is a natural method of soothing your dog’s sick tummy.

 So, make sure you still have some of your dog’s current food to allow time for the transition.
 For about a week, slowly start mixing in more and more of the new food into less and less of the current food until the shift is complete.

 Read our articles on changing dog food and transitioning your puppy to adult dog food for more specific details.
 Go slow and keep an eye on your dog while changing food to make sure they remain healthy.
 Make sure your dog doesn’t eat too fast (even if they absolutely love the new food), as that can also cause an upset tummy.
-Consult your vet if you have any questions during this process of changing dog food or run into any health concerns.
+Consult your vet if you have any questions during this process or run into any health concerns.

 If you haven’t changed your dog’s diet, you might start searching for another reason.